Exclusive: Investors pull $1 billion from hedge fund giant Winton

 Winton’s main strategy was one of the few to make money in 2011, gaining 6.3 percent, but it lost 3.6 percent last year.

-AHL, co-founded by Harding in 1987 but now owned by Man Group (EMG.L), lost 6.4 percent in 2011 and 1.3 percent last year.
+AHL, co-founded by Harding in 1987 but now owned by Man Group, lost 6.4 percent in 2011 and 1.3 percent last year.
 BlueTrend, meanwhile, made marginal gains in both years.

 The $1 billion outflow, therefore, marks an abrupt reversal for Winton, which has become one of the most in-demand hedge funds in recent years.